 Every student graduating with a baccalaureate degree from the traditional curriculum (this catalog) engages in a significant cross-cultural experience (SCCE) in order to enhance learning in cross-cultural awareness and effectiveness.
 The mission of the University is "to educate students for Christ-centered service and leadership throughout the world."
 One of the University's institutional goals is to enhance the student's ability to "respect and influence people of various cultures."
-Accordingly, the SCCE is considered an important part of the student's co-curricular experience at Point University and is included in the Core Curriculum (CCE 301, p.
-94) and the Requirements for Graduation (point 5, p.
-35).
+Accordingly, the SCCE is considered an important part of the student's co-curricular experience at Point University and is included in the Core Curriculum (CCE 300, pp. 42-43) and the Requirements for Graduation (point 5, pp. 36-37).